mlim15/sld-snp/README.md

 Spell Learning and Discovery SnP
 =========================
 A continuation of the Skyrim mod originally created by /u/bepo from Reddit.
 This mod has passed through many hands over the years, with versions on [Reddit](https://www.reddit.com/r/skyrimmods/comments/58lovp/please_adopt_my_mod_spell_learning/), [GitHub](https://github.com/ttrebuchon/Skyrim_Spell_Learning), and two published versions on Nexus Mods by [auie4545 for LE](https://www.nexusmods.com/skyrim/mods/87495) and [nexusishere for SSE](https://www.nexusmods.com/skyrimspecialedition/mods/17446).
+This version of the mod is for Skyrim Special Edition (SSE).

 Summary
 -------